 Compression Fitting Operation

 A bored through tube fitting, correctly sized to accommodate an insertion probe’s specific OD, can be purchased as an option from Sage Metering or provided by the user (download Valve assemblies).
 Before installation, drill a clearance hole in the pipe or duct to accommodate the insertion probe assembly.
-A fitting (1/2″ FNPT) is then welded in place or threaded into the half-threadolet which has been welded to the pipe or duct.
-The probe insertion depth is adjustable to permit the sensor to be located at the center, which optimizes measurement accuracy.
+A fitting (1/2″ FNPT) is then welded in place or threaded into the half-threadolet, which has been welded to the pipe or duct.
+The probe insertion depth is adjustable to permit the sensor to be located at the center, optimizing measurement accuracy.

 - Insert tubing into the tube fitting.